Batten Down Your Hatches: The 2022 Hurricane Season Is Here

 Whether it’s immediate dangers like power outages and flooding, or long-term risks like disease contagions, mold exposure or supply chain issues, mitigation hinges on preparation.
 Weather events – especially hurricanes – are defined by their volatility, making this particularly difficult.
 Given the breadth of potential damages, it can be hard to know where to focus.
 Shift your manufacturing?
 Reroute your supply chain around road closures?
 Prepare for landfall during prime operating hours?
 All are possible when a hurricane is on the radar.

 It's easy to feel overwhelmed by all these complications.
-A robust disaster recovery program can help leaders stay calm and organized.
+A robust platform for crisis management can help leaders stay calm and organized.

-Effective crisis response isn’t about creating the perfect plan for every single scenario.
-Instead, your disaster recovery program should focus on adaptability, which relies on CEM capabilities to ensure your response teams – as well as all general staff – are ready to shift along with those rapidly turning tides and whipping winds.
+Effective crisis mitigation and response isn’t about creating the perfect plan for every single scenario.
+Instead, focus on adaptability and leverage technology to ensure your response teams – as well as all general staff – are ready to shift along with those rapidly turning tides and whipping winds.

-Regardless of industry or sector, successful disaster recovery programs paired with CEM capabilities can accomplish the following:
+Regardless of industry or sector, all organizations should consider the following:

 1. Identify your objectives: What does success look like?
 If you can establish realistic business continuity metrics, you can set goals to keep everyone focused.
 Review your numbers during regular operations (sales, production, delivery, etc.), and consider how they may be affected by reduced capacity due to infrastructure damage or supply chain disruptions caused by the storm.
 Risk intelligence can improve the accuracy of these predictions, as well as help target objectives in the aftermath of the storm.
 The ability to hit benchmarks and celebrate those victories can help bolster morale.